 There are a number of ways you might help cultivate wellbeing and a positive mindset for a loved one with Alzheimer’s or dementia, even as the disease advances.
 Socialization is one of the most important ways you can help a loved one.
 Many relatives are fearful and not comfortable around their family member with dementia, and as a result, have a tendency to cut back on visits or even abandon them completely.
 It’s imperative to search out ways to help your loved one continue to be socially connected.
 Continue to visit, and engage the services of a professional home caregiver, such as CareWorks Health Services provides, to fill in the gaps.

-Call us at (949) 859-4700 for more recommendations or to discuss more ways to help a family member with dementia enhance total wellbeing.
-Our professionally trained Alzheimer’s and dementia care team in Orange County, CA is readily available to provide trustworthy respite services, allowing members of the family necessary time away to rest and revitalize, knowing their loved one is in the very best of care.
+Call the Newport Beach memory care experts at (949) 859-4700 for additional recommendations or to discuss more ways to help a family member with dementia enhance total wellbeing.
+Our professionally trained Alzheimer’s and dementia care team in Newport Beach and the nearby areas is readily available to provide trustworthy respite services, allowing members of the family necessary time away to rest and revitalize, knowing their loved one is receiving the very best care.